Go to content

 If you hold a British passport, there’s no need to worry about a visa for your family trip to South Africa—you can stay for up to 90 days without one.

-We always recommend getting comprehensive travel insurance for your trip, especially when traveling overseas.
+We always recommend getting comprehensive travel insurance for your trip, especially when travelling overseas.
 Make sure it covers everything your family might need while you’re away.

 Seasons in South Africa are the opposite of ours—when it’s summer here, it’s winter there.
-If you’re traveling in our summer, pack some warm clothes as evenings can get chilly.
-If you’re visiting in our winter (South Africa’s summer), bring light, short clothing, but also pack some long, breathable clothes for malaria-prone areas.
-A few practical essentials for your family trip include anti-mosquito spray (DEET) and a lock for your suitcase or luggage.
+If you’re travelling in our summer, pack some warm clothes as evenings can get chilly.
+If you’re visiting in our winter (South Africa’s summer), bring light clothing, but also pack some breathable long-sleeved tops and trousers for malaria-prone areas.
+A few practical essentials for your family trip include mosquito repellant and a lock for your suitcase or luggage.

-Before heading overseas, especially with the family, it’s a good idea to check in with your GP or travel nurse to find out if any vaccinations or boosters are recommended.
+Before heading overseas, especially with the family, it’s a good idea to check in with your GP to find out if any vaccinations or boosters are recommended.
 The Fit for Travel website is a great resource, offering a complete guide on the vaccinations you might need to consider.

 Departure